menu

 Also of interest is that Frederick has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.28% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Frederick telecommute to their jobs.
+Overall, about 17.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Frederick is a great place for families with children to consider.
-First of all, many other families with children live here, making Frederick a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Frederick has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Frederick’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Frederick is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Frederick’s overall crime rate is lower than average for the country.

-The education level of Frederick citizens is very high relative to the national average among all cities (21.84%): 36.27% of adults in Frederick have a bachelor's degree or even advanced degree.
+The population of Frederick is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.54% of adults in Frederick have a bachelor's degree or even advanced degree.

 The most common language spoken in Frederick is English.
 Other important languages spoken here include Spanish and Miao/Hmong.